-Past performance of the City of Bentonville's CDBG program indicates that the PY2024 Annual Action Plan must emphasize the timely expenditure of funds and continuing commitment to Bentonville's community partners.
-Due to the delay in initiating PY2023 and the CDBG program as a whole, projects begun in PY2023 remain ongoing and will continue until those funds are properly expended.
-For projects that have received new applications for PY2024, such as those with the Boys and Girls Club of Benton County and the Helen R Walton's Children Enrichment Center, projects and monitoring will begin with the new program year.
+Past performance of the City of Bentonville's CDBG program indicates that the PY2025 Annual Action Plan must emphasize the timely expenditure of funds and renewed commitment to Bentonville's community partners.
+Due to the delay in initiating PY2023 and the CDBG program as a whole, PY2024 projects began in February 2025 and remain ongoing and will continue until those funds are properly expended.